 Section 14 of this regulation defines the term "business entity" for the purpose of determining whether a person is subject to the commerce tax.
 Section 15 of this regulation defines the term "intangible investments" for the purposes of the exemption from the commerce tax for a person whose activity in this State is confined to owning, maintaining and managing the person's intangible investments or the intangible investments of certain other persons.
 Section 16 of this regulation sets forth certain activities by a business entity in this State that constitute sufficient nexus with this State to subject the business entity to the commerce tax in a manner consistent with the United States Constitution.
-Section 17 of this regulation: (1) requires each business entity engaging in a business in this State in a taxable year to file a Nevada Commerce Tax Return with the Department, regardless of whether the business entity owes the tax; and (2) authorizes a business entity whose gross revenue for a taxable year is less than \$2,000,000 to file a Nevada Commerce Tax Return that contains only certain information about the business entity and an affirmation, under penalty of perjury, that the business entity's gross revenue for the taxable year is less than \$4,000,000.
-Section 18 of this regulation defines the term "fiduciary duty" for the purpose of determining whether a business entity is required by a fiduciary duty to distribute revenue received by the business entity to another person or governmental entity and, thus, entitled to deduct that revenue from the business entity's gross revenue when calculating the commerce tax.
-Section 19 of this regulation sets forth the manner in which a health care provider is required to calculate the deduction from gross revenue for the cost of uncompensated care.
-Sections 20-76 of this regulation adopt provisions for the situsing of the gross revenue of a business entity to this State, including, without limitation, setting forth the manner in which certain business entities situs the gross revenue from providing services.
-Section 77 of this regulation establishes the method for determining the industry in which a business entity is primarily engaged for the purpose of determining the commerce tax rate of the business entity.
+Section 17 of this regulation: (1) requires each business entity engaging in a business in this State in a taxable year to file a Nevada Commerce Tax Return with the Department, regardless of whether the business entity owes the tax; and (2) authorizes a business entity whose gross revenue for a taxable year is less than \$4,000,000 to file a Nevada Commerce Tax Return that contains only certain information about the business entity and an affirmation, under penalty of perjury, that the business entity's gross revenue for the taxable year is less than \$4,000,000.
+Section 18 of this regulation provides that the commerce tax is not a tax on the customers of a business entity and establishes requirements that a business entity must satisfy when it elects to include a charge related to the commerce tax on an invoice or bill provided to a customer.
+Section 19 of this regulation adopts a standard for determining whether a good or service is provided on a complimentary basis and, thus, excluded from the gross revenue of a business entity when calculating the amount of commerce tax owed by the business entity.
+Section 20 of this regulation defines the term "fiduciary duty" for the purpose of determining whether a business entity is required by a fiduciary duty to distribute revenue received by the business entity to another person or governmental entity and, thus, entitled to deduct that revenue from the business entity's gross revenue when calculating the commerce tax.
+Section 21 of this regulation sets forth the manner in which a health care provider is required to calculate the deduction from gross revenue for the cost of uncompensated care.
+Sections 22-78 of this regulation adopt provisions for the situsing of the gross revenue of a business entity to this State, including, without limitation, setting forth the manner in which certain business entities situs the gross revenue from providing services.
+Section 79 of this regulation establishes the method for determining the industry in which a business entity is primarily engaged for the purpose of determining the commerce tax rate of the business entity.